Deep Bhutan

 Day 01: Arrive in the Timeless Paro Valley

 Kuzu-Zangpo-La!
-Your adventure ignites as you touch down in Paro, a valley cradled by Himalayan sentinels, where time seems to pause in reverence, and mountains rise like silent sentinels greeted by your cultural ambassador with a warm tashi delek, offering a traditional white scarf, and ushering you to a luxurious retreat for Himalayan tea that soothes the soul.
+Your adventure ignites as you touch down in Paro.
+You are greeted by our cultural ambassador with a warm tashi delek, offering a traditional white scarf, and usher into a luxurious retreat for Himalayan tea that soothes the soul.

 Day 02: Ascend to the Ethereal Tiger’s Nest Monastery, Paro Valley